Mvgnu/BioLabs/docs/governance/preview.md

 The `/api/experiments/{execution_id}/preview` endpoint exposes a read-only projection of a governance ladder against a live protocol execution.
 The route pulls immutable template snapshots, applies optional stage/resource overrides, evaluates gating via `simulation.py`, renders Markdown through `render_preview_narrative`, and records a `template.preview.generated` entry inside `GovernanceTemplateAuditLog` for traceability.

+### Stage Mapping Metadata

+Each governance template stage can declare associated execution telemetry via `stage_step_indexes` and/or `stage_gate_keys`.
+The simulation engine first resolves explicit indexes, then inspects `execution.params.step_requirements` for matching gate keys and ensures every step is assigned to at least one stage.
+This produces deterministic blocker groupings and allows preview clients to highlight which stages are impacted when scientists adjust overrides.

 ### Request Payload

 ```json